cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

 * Dependency on external cert-manager should not be mandatory for creating CockroachDB cluster in a secure mode.

 * Manual steps should not be required for creating the CockroachDB cluster in a secure mode.

+* Deprecation plan for the CA signing method using kubernetes CA.

 ## Non-Goals